GaitSnippet: Gait Recognition Beyond Unordered Sets and Ordered Sequences: Experiments

 \subsection{Settings}

-We conduct experiments on four widely-used gait datasets: Gait3D~\cite{zheng2022gait} and GREW~\cite{zhu2021gait}, CASIA-B~\cite{yu2006framework} and OU-MVLP~\cite{takemura2018multi}\footnote{We also evaluate GaitSnippet on the emerging datasets such as CCPG~\cite{li2023depth} and CCGR-MINI~\cite{zou2024cross} in Section~\ref{sec:eval_emerging} of the supplementary material.}.
+We conduct experiments on four widely-used gait datasets: Gait3D~\cite{zheng2022gait} and GREW~\cite{zhu2021gait}, CCPG~\cite{li2023depth} and CCGR-MINI~\cite{zou2024cross}.
 In the training phase, we adopt $L \! = \!
 16$ to approximate the number of frames depicting a gait cycle~\cite{ma2024learning} for segment partition, and $L_1$ is a random integer sampled from $\{1, 2, \cdots, 16\}$.
 To sample a sequence, we randomly select $M \! = \!
 4$ snippets and $N \! = \!
 8$ frames per snippet, \ie, we sample $S \! = \!
 32$ frames for each sequence.
 For evaluation, we set $L_1 \! = \!
 L \! = \!
 16$ for segment partition.
 All frames in a segment are treated as a snippet, and all snippets for a sequence are used to extract gait features.
-Detailed dataset statistics and implementation details are provided in the supplementary material.
+Detailed dataset statistics and implementation details are provided in the appendix.